alexanderguzhva/DFLighting/README.md

 # DFLighting
-Dwarf Fortress Lighting project that I completed during hurricane Sandy just for fun.
+Dwarf Fortress Lighting project that was created during hurricane Sandy just for fun, the cold and dark atmosphere was right for such a project.
 This Lighting Engine was designed to handle thousands of 3D point lights in real-time in a boxed world.

-I'm refactoring it.
+I'm refactoring it (prototype was very dirty: no optimizations, no memory disposal, no smart pointers, no AVX instrinsics, slow renderer and naive A*).

 ALL LIGHTS ARE true 3D LIGHTS, not 2D!!!!!!!!!!!!!!!!